 Stefan Goldmann performs regularly throughout Europe, Asia, the Americas and Australia.
 In addition he has expanded his artistic reach through a wide array of extraordinary projects outside of club culture, while maintaining an approach that remains essentially techno: investigating grid rhythm, sampling, vinyl culture or digitisation down to their cores.

-These encounters range from an intimate solo performance at Kyoto’s iconic Honen-in Temple to performing the first ever electronic concert at Philharmonie Berlin‘s Grand Hall, in addition to curating a two-day festival for the eminent classical music institution.
-Commissions include the large-scale music theatre composition ‘alif’, site-specific concerts at LA’s LACMA museum and CCK in Buenos Aires, collaborations with Ensemble Modern, scoring the award-winning documentary ‘A1’ and a ballet for Nationaltheater Mannheim.
+These encounters range from an intimate solo performance at Kyoto’s iconic Honen-in Temple to performing the first ever electronic concert at Philharmonie Berlin‘s Grand Hall, in addition to curating Strom Festival for the eminent classical music institution.
+Commissions include the large-scale music theatre composition ‘alif‘, site-specific concerts at LA’s LACMA museum and CCK in Buenos Aires, collaborations with Ensemble Modern, scoring the award-winning documentary ‘A1‘ and a ballet for Nationaltheater Mannheim.

 A special relationship has grown between Stefan Goldmann and Berlin’s Berghain.
-DJing at the club since 2006, he also conceived the Elektroakustischer Salon nights, opening up the venue for experimental music, and writes a column for the Berghain program flyer since 2012.
-He has also published the book ‘Presets’ and has written extensively on the aesthetics of electronic music.
+DJing at the club since 2006, he also conceived the Elektroakustischer Salon nights, opening up the venue to experimental music, and wrote a column for the Berghain program flyer from 2011 until 2020.
+He has also published the book ‘Presets‘ and has written extensively on the aesthetics of electronic music.
 Few other artists have expanded techno’s formal range farther while simultaneously pushing the envelope of dance music.

 (for the long biography, click here).